krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 Given an element `num` to be inserted, to maintain the property of the binary search tree "left subtree < root node < right subtree," the insertion operation proceeds as shown in Figure 7-18.

-1. **Finding the insertion position**: Similar to the search operation, start from the root node and loop downwards according to the size relationship between the current node value and `num` until passing through the leaf node (traversing to `None`) then exit the loop.
+1. **Finding insertion position**: Similar to the search operation, start from the root node, loop downwards according to the size relationship between the current node value and `num`, until the leaf node is passed (traversed to `None`), then exit the loop.
-2. **Insert the node at that position**: Initialize the node `num` and place it where `None` was.
+2. **Insert the node at this position**: Initialize the node `num` and place it where `None` was.

 ![Inserting a node into a binary search tree](binary_search_tree.assets/bst_insert.png){ class="animation-figure" }